nojronatron/nojronatron.github.io/continuing-education/conted-index.md

 ### Notes And Takeaways from Research and Experience

+- [X] React Lifecycle: useEffect, setState, componentWillLoad, componentUnloaded are all special ways to execute code and manage state during, before, and after render cycles.
+Examples of useEffect can be found in LBJS code (post MVP).
 - [X] Handling [Errors in ExpressJS](./express-error-handling.html).
 I am implementing this in a live API server instance and there is work still to do.
 - [X] Study Auth0 [Client Credentials Flow](https://auth0.com/docs/get-started/authentication-and-authorization-flow/call-your-api-using-the-client-credentials-flow), to prepare for possible Auth0 implementation for LingoBingo v.Next.
 - [X] Using 'cursor' in Java: [Cursor and Iterators](./java-cursor-iterators.html).